6 Tips for Making the Best Hickory Smoked Ribs

 After preparing your ribs, you must also prepare your smoker or pit.
 To smoke your rack of ribs, we recommend cooking them indirectly and preheating your smoker to 225 degrees Fahrenheit.
 To make the best hickory smoked ribs, you need to be careful with your heat when smoking them because it needs to be hot enough to kill the harmful bacteria and cool enough not to evaporate all the moisture in the smoker.

-To start smoking your ribs, how much hickory BBQ wood you add depends on the size of your smoker and how much smoke it leaks.
+To start smoking your ribs, how much hickory cooking wood you add depends on the size of your smoker and how much smoke it leaks.
 You can always start with a smaller amount of wood and add more if you want more flavor.
 Adding too much immediately could overpower your ribs and make them taste bitter.

 Consider the 3-2-1 Method For BBQ Ribs